 If you haven’t visited Portland, I say make some time to do so.
 Last Weekend was my first time visiting – and they have amazing food selections, really awesome beers, and the vibes are SUPER friendly.

 DGB & I booked a random 72-hour trip two weeks prior… that is 72 hours COUNTING from TAKE-OFF to the LANDING back in San Francisco.
+So really, I guess you can say it was actually a 2-Day Trip!

 I’ve shuffled through, prepped, and have done tons of research on what to do and to fit in what time-frame, and I’ve found the one.